 When Meret Oppenheim’s artwork Ma Gouvernante, My Nurse, was exhibited in Paris 1936, a visitor approached the work and smashed it up (a replica was created for the retrospective exhibition at the Moderna Museet in Stockholm in 1967).

 The smashing up of exhibited art works forms a proud and fuming tradition of spontaneous art attacks.
 In the 1980s, for instance, a painting by Lena Cronqvist, exposing the opposite of sibling idyll; the older child is attempting to drown the younger, triggered a spectator in the audience to smash her handbag into the artwork.

-In Western history, rationality has usually been interpreted as deliberation and decision, in contrast to the body and the bodily that rather have been perceived as the opposite: work.
-Manual work that animals, the woman, the slave, the prisoner was commanded to effect with their bodies.
-Those who possessed the opportunity of using their rationality, decided that the others must use their bodies for working tasks, so that the possessors could plan how work in general and in the future may continue to be carried out by the others (and not by themselves).
+In Western history, rationality has been interpreted as deliberation and decision, in contrast to the body and the bodily which were rather perceived as the opposite: work; manual work which animals, the woman, the slave, the prisoner were commanded to effect with their bodies.
+Those who possessed the opportunity of using their rationality decided that the others must use their bodies so that the possessors may plan how manual work, in general, and in the future, may continue to be carried out by the others (and not by the possessors themselves).
 Thus, the others’ rationality was left out, or seldom used.
-And, so it was, that working women and men, slaves, wives, servants, farmhands, maids, children – and the working animals beside the working people in mines, sweatshops, mills, in front of carriages, and ploughs – became dispossessed of their self-governing rationality.
+And, so it was, that working women and men, slaves, wives, servants, farmhands, maids, children and the working animals beside the working people in mines, sweatshops, mills, in front of carriages, and ploughs became dispossessed of their self-governing rationality.